kulinski-cmu/pui-homework-kulinski/final-project/README.md

 ## Feedback Summary

 Summarize the feedback you received in the lab session and discuss how it influenced your design (\~300 words).
+One piece of feedback I recieved was to better distinguish the buttons on the design.
+This includes both distinguishing what page you are on through the buttons and differetiating the different types of buttons.
+Even though the buttons all do different things, in my updated design, they all look mostly the same.
+This feedback will infulence my design since I will change some of the components to better communicate inforamtion to the user.
+Previously, I was focusing mostly on the aesthic of the website, which wouldn't be useful to the user if they couldn't understand where they are within the page.

+A second piece of feedback that I recieved is adding a back or undo button as part of the pattern design page.
+This would allow users to undo actions and go back to the previous pattern.
+This will influence my design because it will help users to better recover from choices and how they interact with their project.
+I will put this into my design and I will also spend time considering using a eraser method as well.

 ## Milestones